mmsrubar/install/README.md

 # install
-Scripts that helps install stuff
+Scripts that helps install stuff when one line is not enough.